CofeCup/vimfiles/README.md

 This Gvim configuration rely on the following tools to give full play to all functions:

-    git
-    python3
-    modelsim(10.5 is better)
-	texlive(2020)
-	SumatraPDF(v3.2)
-	latexmk(update to 4.70a)
+    * [git](https://git-scm.com/).
+The [Pro Git](https://git-scm.com/book/zh/v2) book on the website is very good!
+    * python3([Anaconda](https://docs.anaconda.com/anaconda/install/windows/)is recommended, but other version works well too)
+    * modelsim([10.5](https://pan.baidu.com/s/1DH2bGxgQMriJYxdRYSIHFw) is recommended, passward: Cofe)
+	* TeX Live(2020)(In China, it is recommended to download from [CTAN of tsinghua](https://mirrors.tuna.tsinghua.edu.cn/CTAN/systems/mac/mactex/MacTeX.pkg))
+	* SumatraPDF(v3.2)(But [pre-release build](https://www.sumatrapdfreader.org/prerelease.html) is recommended because it supports annotation)
+	* latexmk(update to 4.70a)(Using Tex Live Manager embedded in texlive to update)

 This git project contend:

-    _vimrc for windows
+    - _vimrc for windows
-	Vundle plugin
+	- Vundle plugin
-    a nerd font named "Droid Sans Mono Nerd Font" snippets for fast latex writing
+    - a nerd font named "Droid Sans Mono Nerd Font"
+	- snippets for fast latex writing

-To use this vim configuration, five steps are needed:
+To use this vim configuration, some steps are needed:

     (1) Make sure that you have all the tools mentioned above on your PC(if your work has nothing to do with latex and verilog, you just need to install git and python3).